SarahPavlak/Project_Two/README.md

 2. Create a file titled ".gitignore".
 Within the file, type ".env" and "__pycache__/" on different lines

 Running Tests:
-1. In your terminal, type "pytest"
+1. In your terminal, type "pytest".
+If it runs correctly, you may then proceed to run the application.

 Using this directory:
 1. You must run the freestyle.py file; all other files are supplementary and should work automatically if all goes according to plan!